-Indonesia employment and residence visas
+Indonesia employment and residence visas in 2023

 All immigration to Indonesia is controlled by the federal government through the Department of Immigration and Citizenship (DIAC) in Jakarta.
 The Indonesian government does not encourage employment of expatriates, instead jobs are usually reserved for local residents only.
 Any employment offered to a foreigner must absolutely be necessary for local company operations.
 To support the engagement, Healy Consultants will assist our Client with all immigration matters: